Experiential Inquiry and Research Curriculum Planning Grant

 - Identification of a department leadership team of tenured/tenure track and NTT faculty with influence and commitment to lead undergraduate curricular change

-- Commitment to developing inquiry-based curriculum that supports the student learning outcomes of the QEP (also see the inquiry scaffold)
+- Commitment to developing inquiry-based curriculum map that identifies strengths and gaps in supporting QEP student learning outcomes

 - Commitment to revising department program learning outcomes published in the General Announcements to address the QEP learning outcomes if not sought already

 - Number of students (both majors and non-majors) expected to participate in the curriculum

 - Justification for proposed budget and plan for implementing the curricular changes beyond the period of the grant award